albertZzhu/CSE3902-Triathlon-Gaming/Sprint4/README.md

 ##### KNOWN ISSUES:
 * When facing up or down and near a wall on the right or left, the large projectile sprite hits the wall before anything else and will not properly fire.
 * The player's animations do not play properly.
+* when player win the game and press r to restart the game, the player status like HealthPoints won’t be updated if player get hurt in the previous game play.
+Only the initial location in which room will be updated.
+* Items that should only have 1 copy respawn when the player reenters a room